Samiul1947/google-adwords-performance-analysis/README.md

 ⭐ **For Recruiters & Hiring Managers**
 📌 This project demonstrates hands-on experience in **ETL design, relational data modeling, SQL querying, DAX measures, and BI storytelling**, which are core competencies for **Data Analyst and Business Intelligence roles**.

-📘📌 _If you're a student: Feel free to use this structure to learn data integration and dashboarding step by step._

 ---